Linths/TrainVideo/README.md

 We trained our CNN on the sketch dataset.
 The sketch dataset is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
 Copyright (C) [2012 Mathias Eitz, James Hays, and Marc Alexa.
 2012.
 How Do Humans Sketch Objects?
 ACM Trans.
 Graph.
 (Proc.
 SIGGRAPH) 31, 4 (2012), 44:1--44:10](http://cybertron.cg.tu-berlin.de/eitz/projects/classifysketch/).
 The data has been modified from original by splitting the images in train sets and test sets, and subsets.

 ### This program
-Visualizing the training process of a convoluted neural network over time.
+Visualizing the training process of a convolutional neural network over time.
 Copyright (C) 2019  Michelle Peters & Lindsay Kempen

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by